morphometry/papaya2/paper/paper.md

 - Point patterns can be, for instance, realizations of abstract point processes or data of physical particle systems.
 For the Minkowski Tensor analysis, a Voronoi tessellation of the points is constructed and Minkowski Tensors of the individual Voronoi cells are computed.
-\autoref{fig:morpho-pp-mode} shows a hexagonal crystal cluster surrounded by an amorphous background.
+\autoref{fig:morpho-pp-mode} (left) shows a hexagonal crystal cluster surrounded by an amorphous background.
-The Minkowski structure metric $q_6$ (indicated by the color coding) is very well suited to detect hexagonal crystalline structures.
+The Minkowski structure metric $q_6$ (indicated by the color of the Voronoi cells) is very well suited to detect hexagonal crystalline structures.
 The presence of ideal hexagonal cells is demonstrated by the peak at $q_6 = 1$ in the histogram on the right-hand side.

 ![Minkowski Tensor analysis of a greyscale image: a Gaussian random field.\label{fig:morpho-image-mode}](morphometer-image-analysis.png)